 Ages 18 months to 11 years, depending on the model.

 Editor’s Note: Whatever bike you buy, follow these guidelines for finding the right bike size for your little cyclist.

-All products were available at listed price upon publication.
+All products were listed at this price upon publication.